Contact Us for support on (800) 668 1238

 2. How often should I do maintenance on my snow blower?

-A thorough inspection of your Cub Cadet® snow blower after every use is the best way to help ensure it stays in tip-top shape.
+A thorough inspection of your Cub Cadet® snow blower after every use is the best way to help it stay in tip-top shape.

 However, maintenance tasks should be performed after certain periods of use.